Self-Paced Video-Based Learning

 Overdose Lifeline has developed CE courses and a 20-hour certificate program on Addiction / Substance Use Disorder with an Opioid Specialization.

+The courses and the certificate program are structured to support the continuing educational needs of First Responders and build knowledge and competency in the underserved area - substance use disorder/opioid crisis.
 An individual may pursue individual course CE credits or complete the entire Certificate Program (20 credits).

 CE Accreditation Statement